anushika2703/House_Price_Prediction/README.md

-# 🏠 Housing Price Prediction (Thane Real Estate Dataset)
+# 🏠 Housing Price Prediction (Real Estate Dataset)

 This project builds a **Machine Learning model** to predict **housing prices in Thane** based on features such as carpet area, floor, location, transaction type, facing, and more.
 It uses a real-estate dataset scraped from online property listings and includes extensive **data cleaning**, **feature engineering**, and **model training** using **Random Forest Regressor**.